-- 2) "Tribal Energy Resource Development Organization" for purposes of this announcement means an "organization" of two or more entities, at least one of which is an Indian Tribe (see "Indian Tribe" above) that has the written consent of the governing bodies of all Indian Tribes participating in the organization to apply for a grant or loan, or other assistance under 25 U.S.C. § 3503, where "organization" means a partnership, joint venture, Limited Liability Company (LLC) or other unincorporated association or entity that is established to develop Indian Energy." - "Tribal Consortium" (plural consortia), for purposes of this announcement, means a group of organizations, at least one of which is an Indian Tribe as defined above, that have chosen to submit a single Application.
-Under this announcement, a Tribal Consortium is eligible to submit an Application provided the Application is submitted by a single Indian Tribe representing the consortium. - 4) "Indian Lands" or "Indian Country" for purposes of this Announcement, is defined as: - (a) any land located within the boundaries of an "Indian reservation" (see definition below), pueblo, or rancheria; - (b) any land not located within boundaries of an Indian reservation, pueblo, or rancheria, the title to which is held - (i) in trust by the United States for the benefit of an Indian Tribe or an individual Indian; - (ii) by an Indian Tribe or an individual Indian, subject to restriction against alienation under laws of the United States; or - (iii) by a dependent Indian community; and

-- (c) land that is owned by an Indian Tribe and was conveyed by the United States to a Native Corporation pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1601 et seq.), or that was conveyed by the United States to a Native Corporation in exchange for such land; - (d) lands held in fee simple (purchased or owned); and - (e) lands under a long-term Federal land lease (at least 20 years); and - (f) land that was conveyed to a Native Corporation pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1601 et seq.) and subsequently conveyed to another entity, provided that entity is either a Native village or Tribal governmental entity or the land is held, invested, managed for and on behalf of a Native village or Tribal governmental entity.
+- "Tribal Energy Resource Development Organization" for purposes of this announcement means an "organization" of two or more entities, at least one of which is an Indian Tribe (see "Indian Tribe" above) that has the written consent of the governing bodies of all Indian Tribes participating in the organization to apply for a grant or loan, or other assistance under 25 U.S.C. § 3503, where "organization" means a partnership, joint venture, Limited Liability Company (LLC) or other unincorporated association or entity that is established to develop Indian energy resources." - 3) "Indian Lands" or "Indian Country" for purposes of this Announcement, is defined as: - (a) any land located within the boundaries of an "Indian reservation" (see definition below), pueblo, or rancheria; - (b) any land not located within boundaries of an Indian reservation, pueblo, or rancheria, the title to which is held - (i) in trust by the United States for the benefit of an Indian Tribe or an individual Indian; - (ii) by an Indian Tribe or an individual Indian, subject to restriction against alienation under laws of the United States; or - (iii) by a dependent Indian community; and - (c) land that is owned by an Indian Tribe and was conveyed by the United States to a Native Corporation pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1601 et seq.), or that was conveyed by the United States to a Native Corporation in exchange for such land; - (d) lands held in fee simple (purchased or owned); - (e) lands under a long-term Federal land lease (at least 20 years); and - (f) land that was conveyed to a Native Corporation pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1601 et seq.) and subsequently conveyed to another entity, provided that entity is either a Native village or Tribal governmental entity or the land is held, invested, managed for and on behalf of a Native village or Tribal governmental entity.